The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Based on my experience, here are some pros and cons of Reach:

-On top of that, they even include 20 AI-generated welcome messages completely free.
+Additionally, they include 20 AI-generated welcome messages completely free.

 And if you want to explore paid plans, then the pricing starts from just $1.99/month.